-Network address parameters include the IP address, the subnet mask, and the gate-way address.
-The network address parameters of the Model 336 can be configured using one of three methods: DHCP, Auto-IP, or Static-IP.
+Network address parameters include the IP address, the subnet mask, and the gateway address.
+The network address parameters of the Model 350 can be configured using one of three methods: DHCP, Auto-IP, or Static-IP.
 See section 6.4.1.2 for details on each of these configuration methods.

-■ IP Address: an IP address is required for a device to communicate using TCP/IP, which is the protocol generally used for Ethernet devices and the Model 336.
-The IP version used by the Model 336 is IPv4.
-IPv6 support was added in Ethernet firmware version 3.0.
+■ IP Address: an IP address is required for a device to communicate using TCP/IP, which is the protocol generally used for Ethernet devices and the Model 350.
+The IP version used by the Model 350 is IPv4.
+The IPv6 standard is not supported.
+All references to the IP protocol from this point forward will be referring to IPv4.